opengovsg/postmanblog/content/post/tutorial-formatting-an-email.md

 ---
-title: "Tutorial: Formatting an Email
+title: Tutorial - Formatting an Email
 date: 2020-08-25
 hero: "/images/hero-2.jpg"
-excerpt: Learn to format your emails easily with this simple tutorial on html tags" timeToRead = 5
+excerpt: Learn to format your emails easily with this simple tutorial on html tags
-authors:
-  - Hugo Authors
+timeToRead: 5
 ---

 Now that you have sent a plaintext to a colleague, you are wondering if you can format your emails nicely in Postman.
 The answer is yes!